Democrat Julian Castro launches 2020 U.S. presidential bid

 Some Democrats believe an establishment figure who can appeal to centrist voters is the way to win back the White House.
 Others contend a fresh face is needed to energize the party’s increasingly left-leaning base.

-Castro, who was considered on the short list to be Hillary Clinton’s running mate in the 2016 election, will try to leverage his Obama administration experience while making the case he is still a political newcomer.
+Castro, who was considered on the short list to be Hillary Clinton’s running mate in the 2016 election, has been out of the political spotlight for the past two years, at a time when politics has become all-consuming across America.

+Mark Jones, a political analyst at Rice University in Houston, who has followed Castro’s career, says despite this, his chances of securing the nomination in what is certain to be a crowded field are slim at best.

+“Julian Castro shouldn’t be counted out completely,” Jones said.
+“That said, his star is definitely not rising anymore, and the sun may be setting on the presidential ambitions of Julian Castro.”

 Castro would be the first identical twin elected president.

-Reporting by Ginger Gibson; Editing by Colleen Jenkins and David Gregorio; Editing by Chizu Nomiyama
+Reporting by Ginger Gibson in Washington; Editing by Chizu Nomiyama and Matthew Lewis